-Although Arizona does not experience coastal weather storms, recent response efforts related to Hurricane Harvey remind the public that people who prepare their families and property for emergencies are well poised to respond and recover when a disaster strikes.
+Those who prepare their families and property for emergencies are better-equipped to respond and recover when a disaster strikes.

 Arizonans are encouraged to take the following steps to get prepared:

 Be informed .Contact your local emergency management office to sign up to receive emergency notifications.
-Know the hazards in your community.
+Know the hazards in your community and monitor them through our hazard viewer.
 Ask school administrators and your employer to see evacuation plans and preparedness procedures.
 Listen to/watch local and national weather and news coverage, and learn to use everyday technologies (e.g., the internet and mobile phones) to stay connected in an emergency.

 Inspire others.
 Be a preparedness example for your family, friends, neighbors and coworkers.
 Give blood or take a basic first aid course and invite others to join you.
 Share what you’ve learned about personal and family preparedness and find ways to involve others in the preparations.